ntanmayee/ntanmayee.github.io/_posts/2018-11-16-tools-for-causality.markdown

 ### Discovery

+1. **CausalDiscoveryToolbox**: This is a package for causal discovery, and includes algorithms from the popular R packages such as `bnlean` and `pcalg`. [[GitHub](https://github.com/Diviyan-Kalainathan/CausalDiscoveryToolbox)]
-1. **CGNN**: This is not exactly a package, but its code to reproduce the results from the [paper](https://arxiv.org/abs/1709.05321) "Learning Functional Causal Models with Generative Neural Networks" [[GitHub](https://github.com/GoudetOlivier/CGNN)]
+2. **CGNN**: This is not exactly a package, but its code to reproduce the results from the [paper](https://arxiv.org/abs/1709.05321) "Learning Functional Causal Models with Generative Neural Networks" [[GitHub](https://github.com/GoudetOlivier/CGNN)]

 ## R